Ensemble Opportunities at EKU

 The Wind Ensemble meets Tuesday/Thursday from 2:00-4:30pm.

-The EKU Concert Band is a non-auditioned group for woodwind, brass and percussion performers.
+The EKU Concert Band is a non-auditioned group for woodwind, brass and percussion performers and is conducted by Dr. Andrew Putnam.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school band is desirable.
 The group presents two concerts per semester featuring the finest band literature.

 The EKU Marching Colonels have a long and distinguished tradition as one of the finest marching bands in the Commonwealth and is under the direction of Dr. Timothy Wiggins.
 All students at EKU, regardless of major, are welcome to join the Marching Colonels.
 Each member of the Marching Colonels receives a scholarship for participation.
-The course is open to wodwinds, brass, drumline, color guard and twirlers.
-The required Marching Colonels Band Camp is during the week before fall classes begin (see the Marching Colonels page for more information).
+The course is open to wodwinds, brass, drumline, color guard, twirlers and majorette dancers.
+The required Marching Colonels Preseason Band Camp is during the week before fall classes begin (see the Marching Colonels page for more information).

-The EKU Symphony is the premier full orchestra at the university and is conducted by Prof. Jeremy Mulholland.
+The EKU Symphony is the premier full orchestra at the university and is conducted by Ho Yin Kwok.
 Membership in the Symphony is selected by audition from among the finest string, wind and percussion players at the university.
 The ensemble performs diverse repertoire of the highest caliber, with a focus on masterworks.

 The EKU String Orchestra is a non-auditioned group for string players across the university.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school is desirable.
 The group presents two concerts per semester featuring the finest string literature.

-The EKU choir program as a strong and vibrant group of ensemble opportunites for majors and non-majors alike, conducted by Dr. Richard Waters.
+The EKU choir program as a strong and vibrant group of ensemble opportunites for majors and non-majors alike, conducted by Dr. Richard Waters and Dr. Jill Campbell.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school is desirable.
 The groups typically present two concerts per semester.
-Chamber Singers is the top small ensemble for vocalists.
 University Singers is the large auditioned choir, performing a variety of literature, including choral masterworks.
-Concert Choir is the non-auditioned ensemble open to all majors.
+EnCor (women) and Koros (men) are the non-auditioned ensembles open to all majors.
 EKU Opera is an auditioned chamber ensemble that presents a full stage production each spring, and Ekos is the School of Music's auditioned a cappella ensemble.

 The EKU Guitar Ensemble regularly performs at festivals where they have shared the stage with virtuoso such as William Kanengiser and The Los Angeles Guitar Quartet.
 Guitar ensembles are under the direction of Dr. Dennis Davis.
 The EKU Guitar Program is very forward thinking and embraces contemporary styles of guitar along side established traditional styles and genres that, without doubt, define and formulate the instrument's fundamental core and most essential techniques.